Internet-Hyena/hhh-transcript/game/chapters/1/chapter1.md

 # chapter1

-"You are now Vriska, and like any good Main Character, you find yourself on the precipice of an all too familiar cliff." (sfx=None)
+"You are now Vriska, and like any good Main Character, you find yourself on the precipice of an all too familiar cliff."

 <p class="vriska">VRISKA: Wow, hell was right.</p>